Meare Lake Village: Excavation

 Archaeologists uncovered several hearths in the buried ruins of one of the houses.
 They also found several lias stones lying around the fire, including one vertical stone which may have been a backrest.
-The archaeologists also found several artefacts, including cut pieces of red deer antler, pieces of iron, the rim of a bronze bowl, a spiral finger ring made from bronze, and a decorated amber bead.
-Bone and antler weaving combs have been found in large numbers suggesting that braid production may have been important.
+The archaeologists also found several artefacts, including cut pieces of red deer antlers, pieces of iron, the rim of a bronze bowl, a spiral finger ring made from bronze, and a decorated amber bead.
+Bone and antler weaving combs have been found in large numbers, suggesting that braid production may have been important.

-The site was used during the Iron Age for glass working specialising particularly in bead production, some of which are now in the National Museum of Wales.
+The site was used during the Iron Age for glass working, specialising particularly in bead production, some of which are now in the National Museum of Wales.